D-Goth/NeoBerry/README.md

 * NeoBerry relies on the following Python libraries:

-- psutil — Retrieves system metrics (CPU, RAM, temperature, etc.)
+- Flask — Lightweight web framework for creating the interface and backend endpoints

-- gpiozero — Simplified interface for controlling Raspberry Pi GPIO pins
+- RPi.GPIO — Low-level control of Raspberry Pi GPIO pins (used in the project core)
+- psutil — System resource monitoring: CPU, RAM, temperature, network

-- requests — User-friendly and robust HTTP requests (useful for APIs)
+- requests — Simple HTTP requests to query APIs or external services

-- werkzeug — WSGI engine used by Flask to manage requests and sessions
+- gunicorn — Fast and robust WSGI server, used in production with Flask
+- python-dotenv — Loading environment variables from a .env file (secret key, config)

-- six — Compatibility layer between Python 2 and 3 (often used as an indirect dependency)
+- Werkzeug — Routing and session tools used by Flask

-- gunicorn — High-performance WSGI server for production or staging deployments

-- platformdirs — Determines system paths based on OS (for config, temp files, etc.)
+- Click / ItsDangerous / MarkupSafe — Indirect Flask dependencies, useful for CLI, security, and templating

 ---